Assistance programs Lafayette Parish.

 The Salvation Army has centers in Lafayette and other parishes.
-The non-profit organization will provide assistance to people who qualify regardless of their age, religion, gender, and they do not discriminate.
+The non-profit organization will provide emergency assistance or free stuff to low-income people who qualify regardless of their age, religion, gender, and they do not discriminate.
 The organization administers a number of programs.
 Among them include the following.

-Low income families, in particular children, can receive free toys and meals during the holidays.
+Low income families or people with no money in Lafayette Louisiana, in particular children, can receive free Christmas toys and meals during the holidays.
 Vouchers for medications may be available.
 Emergency financial assistance includes funds for paying rent or utility bills.
-Other resources in Lafayette may include case management, shelter, free fans during the summer and applications for government assistance.
+Other resources in Lafayette may include case management, shelter, free fans during the summer or back to school supplies and applications for government grant assistance.
 Read Lafayette Salvation Army programs.

 Referrals from ESSENTIALS - This is a service that offers callers information on dozens of assistance programs and stability resources, including job training and placement.
 Of particular focus is on preventing evictions and hunger, so free food, loans for paying bills or households expenses, and other support is available.

 Staff can also direct parish residents to other human services.
 They can learn about benefits such as Food stamps or low income apartments.
 Or get referrals to disability application sites and other aid.
 Call 232-4357, or click more ESSENTIAL services.